 '''

 Epetra_SerialDenseSolver Solver();

 Solver.SetMatrix(D);

 Solver.SetVectors(x,b);

 '''

-Then, it is possible to invert the matrix with Invert(), solve the linear system with Solve(), apply iterative refi nement with ApplyRefinement().
-Other methods are available; for instance, returns the reciprocal of the condition number of matrix D (or -1 if not computed).
+Then, it is possible to invert the matrix with Invert(), solve the linear system with Solve(), apply iterative refinement with ApplyRefinement().
+Other methods are available; for instance.

 '''

 double rcond=Solve.RCOND();

 '''